apache/accumulo-website/_docs-2-0/administration/kerberos.md

 If you are enabling Kerberos on an existing cluster, you will need to reinitialize the security system in order to replace the existing "root" user with one that can be used with Kerberos.
-These steps should be completed after you have done the previously described configuration changes and will require access to a complete `accumulo-site.xml`, including the instance secret.
+These steps should be completed after you have done the previously described configuration changes and will require access to a complete `accumulo.properties`, including the instance secret.
 Note that this process will delete all existing users in the system; you will need to reassign user permissions based on Kerberos principals.

 1. Ensure Accumulo is not running.
-2. Given the path to a `accumulo-site.xml` with the instance secret, run the security reset tool.
+2. Given the path to a `accumulo.properties` with the instance secret, run the security reset tool.
 If you are prompted for a password you can just hit return, since it won't be used.
 3. Start the Accumulo cluster